todbot/cirpycp/README.md

 ```

 Notes:
-- The third (last) argument defaults to `/Volumes/CIRCUITPY` so you don't need to specify that.
+- The third (last) argument defaults to `/Volumes/CIRCUITPY` so you don't need to specify that if on MacOS.
 - The second argument defaults to `reqs.txt` in the curretn directory, so it also may be omitted if you're in the directory containing `reqs.txt`
+- The first argument is the location of the unzipped CircuitPython bundle